Neck Pain While Stretching? Why?

-The punch line to this question is simply that after 25 years of working with patients on such a common problem of neck pain, most people tend to create more harm than good when attempting to stretch their neck muscles.
+The main takeaway from this question is that after 25 years of treating patients with the common issue of neck pain, it appears that most individuals often cause more harm than benefit when trying to stretch their neck muscles.

 All tissue in the body can become stiffer when not used to its full and normal capacity.
 Simply, if we don't use it we lose it.

-The neck is made up of 7 cervical bones that are connected together by discs, ligaments, tendons and layers and layers of muscles.
-Each cervical bone connected to the next has several points of connection like a beautifully intricate and delicate puzzle.
-There are very small spaces in between the joints where nerves and blood vessels live and need space.
+The neck consists of seven cervical vertebrae, which are linked by discs, ligaments, tendons, and numerous layers of muscles.
+Each cervical vertebra is connected to the next at multiple points, resembling a beautifully complex and delicate puzzle.
+Tiny spaces exist between the joints, providing room for nerves and blood vessels.

 The biggest error I see people make when attempting to stretch any muscles, especially the neck, is not knowing or understanding what the object of the stretch is and what they are supposed to be feeling.
 When the person doesn't know what they should be feeling, where they should feel it and what to expect after the stretch the often create more problems than they are solving.
 This is easy to do in the neck because the joints are vulnerable and delicate when put in the muscle stretching positions.